The Chronicles of Narnia: Prince Caspian: Plot

-Nikabrik and a werewolf tells Caspian that there is a way he can claim revenge.
+Nikabrik and a werewolf tell Caspian that there is a way he can claim revenge.
 When Caspian agrees, a hag uses black sorcery to summon the White Witch.
-From inside a wall of ice, the Witch tries to convince Caspian and Peter to give her a drop of his blood in order to resurrect her.
-Edmund, Trumpkin and Lucy arrive and kill the rogues.
-Edmund shatters the wall of ice before the Witch can be freed.
+From inside a wall of ice, the spirit of the Witch tries to convince Caspian to give her a drop of his blood to resurrect her.
+The spirit of the Witch attempts to convince Peter to do the same.
+Edmund, Trumpkin, and Lucy arrive and kill the rogues.
+Edmund shatters the wall of ice before the Witch can be resurrected.

-Seeking redemption, Peter challenges Miraz to a one-on-one duel, in order to buy Lucy time to find Aslan.
-Peter is able to wound Miraz, and gives his sword to Caspian to finish him off.
-Caspian, who cannot bring himself to do it, spares Miraz's life but says that he intends to give Narnia back to its people.
-Lord Sopespian, one of Miraz's generals, suddenly stabs and kills Miraz with an arrow and blames the Narnians, igniting a massive battle between the Narnians and the Telmarines.
-Lucy, meanwhile, has found Aslan in the woods; he awakens the trees and the whole forest suddenly attacks the Telmarines.
+Seeking redemption for his failure at Miraz's castle, Peter challenges Miraz to a one-on-one duel to buy Lucy time to find Aslan.
+Peter wounds Miraz and gives his sword to Caspian to finish him off.
+Caspian spares Miraz's life but says he intends to return Narnia to its people.
+Lord Sopespian, one of Miraz's generals, kills Miraz with an arrow and blames the Narnians, igniting a massive battle between the Narnians and the Telmarines.
+Lucy, meanwhile, has found Aslan in the woods; he awakens the trees, and the whole forest suddenly attacks the Telmarines.
 Lord Sopespian orders the retreat, only to be confronted by Lucy and Aslan.
-Aslan summons a river god, which wipes out the majority of the Telmarine army, including Sopespian; all of the surviving Telmarine soldiers surrender and hand over their weapons.
+Aslan summons a river god, who wipes out most of the Telmarine army, including Sopespian; the surviving Telmarine soldiers surrender to the Narnians.

 Caspian becomes the King of Narnia and, with Aslan's help, brings peace between the Narnian and Telmarine kingdoms.
-Before the Pevensies depart, Peter and Susan reveal that Aslan has told them they will never re-enter Narnia again since they have learned all they can from Narnia, but Lucy and Edmund might still come back.
-Susan kisses Caspian, knowing she will never see him again, before the Pevensies return to England, leaving Caspian as King of Narnia.
+Before the Pevensies depart, Peter and Susan reveal that Aslan has told them they will never re-enter Narnia again since they have learned all they can from Narnia, but Edmund and Lucy might still come back.
+The Pevensies return to England, leaving Caspian as King of Narnia.